-Schwab and TD Ameritrade Institutional may provide some of these services themselves.
+Schwab may provide some of these services themselves.
 In other cases, they will arrange for third-party vendors to provide the services to us.
-They may also discount or waive its fees for some of these services or pay all or a part of a third party's fees.
+They may also discount or waive fees for some of these services or pay all or a part of a third-party's fees.
 They may also provide us with other benefits, such as occasional business entertainment of our personnel, or discounts on the costs of some of our application programs.